Pool Leak Detection in Billings, MT

 Signs of a Hidden Water Leak in Your Home (and What Your Water Meter Is Telling You)

-Hidden leaks rarely stay “small” for long, especially when they feed mold growth, weaken drywall, or saturate subfloors and insulation.
-In Billings homes, we often see leaks present as subtle changes first—slight musty odors, a warm spot on the floor, or a sudden spike in the monthly bill without a change in usage.
-You may also notice running water when no fixtures are on, reduced water pressure, or recurring dampness that returns after cleaning or drying.
-If any of these are happening, it’s worth treating them as a leak until proven otherwise and scheduling residential leak detection.
+Hidden leaks rarely stay “small” for long, especially when they’re feeding mold growth, weakening drywall, or saturating subfloors and insulation.
+In Billings homes, leaks often present as subtle changes first: a faint musty odor, a warm spot on the floor, or a spike in the monthly bill with no change in usage.
+You may also notice running water when no fixtures are on, reduced water pressure, or dampness that returns after drying.
+If any of these are happening, treat them as a leak until proven otherwise and schedule residential leak detection.

 - Unexpectedly high water bills or a steady increase month over month